-IT IS VERY IMPORTANT THAT CERTAIN DIRECTORIES AND FILES NOT BE COMPRESSED, SUCH AS THE KERNEL AND BOOTLOADER.
-COMPRESSION OF ANY FILE IN THE /boot DIRECTORY WILL RESULT IN A NON-FUNCTIONAL SIB.
+IT IS VERY IMPORTANT THAT SOME DIRECTORIES AND FILES NOT BE COMPRESSED, SUCH AS THE KERNEL AND BOOTLOADER.
+COMPRESSION OF ANY FILE IN THE /boot DIRECTORY WILL RESULT IN A NON-FUNCTIONAL PPC.
 DO NOT SET THE COMPRESSION FLAG ON THE /boot DIRECTORY, OR ANY FILE IN IT.
 ADDITIONALLY, DO NOT COMPRESS THE / DIRECTORY RECURSIVELY (INCLUDING SUBDIRECTORIES,) AS THIS WILL COMPRESS THE BOOT DIRECTORY.

-The first time a file on the SIB is compressed, a persistent flag is set in the filesystem's master information area ("superblock").
-This flag will NOT be unset when the last file on the SIB is uncompressed.
-While this flag is set, normal filesystem tools which are unaware of compression (such as those tools found on every major, modern Linux distribution) will be unable to mount, read, or otherwise deal with the SIB's filesystem.
-To clear this flag, all files on the SIB must first be uncompressed.
+The first time a file on the PPC is compressed, a persistent flag is set in the filesystem's master information area ("superblock").
+This flag will NOT be unset when the last file on the PPC is uncompressed.
+While this flag is set, normal filesystem tools which are unaware of compression (such as those tools found on every major, modern Linux distribution) will be unable to mount, read, or otherwise deal with the PPC's filesystem.
+To clear this flag, all files on the PPC must first be uncompressed.
 Then, the utility clear-e2c must be run.
 This utility's sole purpose is to unset the "compressed" flag on the filesystem superblock, if appropriate.

-5. Login Terminals
+Section 5.
+Login Terminals

-There are (at least) four major ways to access the SIB.
+There are (at least) four major ways to access the PPC.
 Each is largely similar to the others, but there are few important differences.
 The four terminals described here will be the console, serial terminals, dial-in terminals, and TELNET sessions.

-The first way to access the SIB is via the console.
-The console is the way most people think of using personal computers: type at a keyboard plugged into the unit, get feedback on a CRT, also plugged into the SIB.
-This is perhaps the easiest way to use the SIB, as no cables or configuration are required.
+The first way to access the PPC is via the console.
+The console is the way most people think of using personal computers: type at a keyboard plugged into the unit, get feedback on a CRT, also plugged into the PPC.
+This is perhaps the easiest way to use the PPC, as no cables or configuration is required.
 The console also has the advantage that all system messages are displayed to it.
 These messages are generally not displayed to other terminal types.
 From the console, it also possible to watch the system startup messages, and override certain system options (like mounting the filesystem read-only) at boot time.

-Many SIBs ship without video installed.
-This makes logins via the console impossible.
-The second preferred method of logging in is via serial terminal.
-In the SIB's default configuration, a serial terminal server is attached to ttyS0 (COM 1).
+In the PPC's default configuration, a serial terminal server is attached to ttyS0 (COM 1).
 The serial settings for this terminal server are 9600 baud, 8 data bits, 1 stop bit, no parity, vt100 terminal type.
 The serial terminal settings are configured in the /etc/inittab file, and should be controlled through the master configuration utility (described later in this document).

-When a "dumb terminal" is plugged into this serial port, a login prompt appears, and a user can log into the SIB.
+When a "dumb terminal" is plugged into this serial port, a login prompt appears, and a user can log into the PPC.
 Alternately, a second PC can be plugged into ttyS0 using a NULL modem cable, and a terminal program such as minicom or hyperterminal may be used.
 It is important that when using a second PC, a "NULL modem" or "crossover" cable is used; a standard serial cable will not work.

-The third type of terminal available on all SIBs is the TELNET server.
-For this to work, the SIB's ethernet port must be plugged into a network, and its networking must be configured properly.
-In particular, you must set the SIB's IP address and routing data to reflect your LAN.
-If you are using DHCP, you must know what IP address your DHCP server assigns the SIB.
-You can test the network setup of the SIB by using the "ping" program found on most network operating systems.
-If the SIB responds on the expected IP address, you can then use the TELNET client included with the operating system on another machine to TELNET to the SIB and log in.
+The third type of terminal available on all PPCs is the TELNET server.
+For this to work, the PPC's ethernet port must be plugged into a network, and its networking must be configured properly.
+In particular, you must set the PPC's IP address and routing data to reflect your LAN.
+If you are using DHCP, you must know what IP address your DHCP server assigns the PPC.
+You can test the network setup of the PPC by using the "ping" program found on most network operating systems.
+If the PPC responds on the expected IP address, you can then use the TELNET client included with the operating system on another machine to TELNET to the PPC and log in.